Raoul1996/robot_view_be/README.md

 ```
 ## Run in Production env

-Please install the docker-compose before your use it.
+Please install the docker-compose before you use it.

 ```py
 docker-compose build && docker-compose up